Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 #### Step 3: Contact information

-Step 3 requires to fill the contact information.
+Fill the contact information.
  Select account type as Professional or Personal.
 (Account creation steps are same for both).

 Provide all details such as Full Name, Company name (Only for Professional account), Phone number, Country, Address, State, City, and Postal code.

 Before clicking on Create Account and Continue, go through the terms and conditions and confirm about the AWS Customer Agreement.

 ![AWS Contact Information](https://github.com/cloudmesh-community/hid-sp18-420/blob/master/tutorial/images/aws_account_step3.PNG?raw=true)